hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 ## Using the VSC-PRC interactively

-This training is intended to be executed on the VSC Tier-1 (BrENIAC) system.
-We assume you already have a vsc-account and rights to connect to the Tier-1 Compute system and to use the Tier-1 Data service.
+This training is intended to be executed on the VSC Tier-2 (Genius) system.
+You have been provided during the training with a temporary vsc-account that you can use to connect to the system.

 ### Environment setup

-- Connect to BrENIAC with your vsc-account using your favourite client.
+- Connect to Genius with your temporary vsc-account using your favourite client.
 - Go to your data folder:
 ```sh
 cd $VSC_DATA